-After a period of three years from when the grant has elapsed, a person may apply to the Federal Court for an order requiring the patentee to grant the applicant a licence to work the patented invention (section 133).
+After a period of three years from when the grant has elapsed, a person may apply to the Federal Court for an order requiring the patentee to grant the applicant a licence to work the patented invention (section 133 of the Patents Act).
 If the fee is not agreed, the Court sets the fee.